Fuwn/pia.nix/README.md

-# Nixos Module for PIA
+# Private Internet Access VPN Configurations for NixOS

-The repo contains a flake module to add the Private Internet Access VPNs to your Nixos system.

 This repository is a fork of [~rprospero/nixos-pia](https://git.sr.ht/~rprospero/nixos-pia) that has been updated and is being actively maintained.

-## Installation
+## Flake-based Installation

-You'll need to include this module in your `flake.nix` file:
+Add the `nixos-pia` module to your system flake and configuration.

 ```nix
 {